This website uses cookies to help improve your user experience

 “You need to leave around 100 pixels of safe space around the edges.
 Some TVs have overscan zones that crop the UI.
 Don’t put anything important there.”

-This is why padding and layout margins aren’t just a design choice in Android Smart TV app development — they’re a survival tactic.
+This is why padding and layout margins aren’t just a design choice in Android app development — they’re a survival tactic.

 Users sit far from the screen.
 There’s no hover, scroll, or pinch-to-zoom, which makes your layout’s visual hierarchy critical.
 How?